 Candidates will have an earned doctorate in Chemical Engineering or in a closely related discipline at the time of appointment.
 Successful candidates are expected to initiate and/or sustain a strong, externally sponsored research program.
-The desired start date is August 2022.
+The desired start date is Spring 2023 or Fall 2023.

 The new faculty member will participate in the BS and MS programs in Chemical Engineering and the PhD program in Chemical and Biological Engineering.
 Opportunities exist to collaborate with CBE faculty (http://www.sdsmt.edu/cbe/research/) and with other faculty on campus from various programs including Biomedical Engineering, Materials Engineering and Science, and Nanoscience and Nanoengineering PhD programs.
 The CBE faculty enjoy close supporting relationships with the Composites and Polymer Engineering Laboratory (CAPE, http://cape.sdsmt.edu), the Composites and Nanocomposites Advanced Manufacturing Center (CNAM, http://www.sdsmt.edu/Research/Labs-and-Centers/Composite-and-Nanocomposite-Advanced-Manufacturing-Center/), the Direct Write Laboratory (DWL, http://www.sdsmt.edu/Research/Labs-and-Centers/Direct-Write-Lab/), the Sanford Underground Research Facility (SURF, http://sanfordlab.org/), the Biochemical Spatiotemporal NeTwork Resource (Bio-SNTR, http://www.sdepscor.org/biosntr/index.php), and the 2-Dimensional Materials for Biofilm Engineering, Science and Technology Center (2DBEST, https://sdepscor.org/what-we-do/research/2dbest/).
+In addition, new faculty members will have the opportunity to conduct research through the $30MM POET Bioproducts Institute, a joint pilot-scale research institute between the State of South Dakota, POET, South Dakota State University, and the South Dakota School of Mines & Technology.
 For additional information regarding research opportunities, view http://www.sdsmt.edu/Research/.

-The Karen M. Swindler Chemical and Biological Engineering Department has a long-standing tradition of excellent process-oriented educational programs, producing quality graduates sought after by both industry and top graduate programs.
-In 2011, CBE moved into the $19MM Chemical and Biological Engineering and Chemistry (CBEC) building, which offers state of the art teaching facilities and research laboratories and includes a new pilot scale unit operations laboratory.
-The department offers BS, MS, and PhD degrees, and it is currently home to about 165 undergraduate students and 45 graduate students and post-doctoral researchers.
-CBE has a strong research enterprise with annual grant expenditures exceeding $2.5MM.
+The Karen M. Swindler Chemical and Biological Engineering (CBE) Department has a long-standing tradition of excellent process-oriented educational programs, producing quality graduates sought after by both industry and top graduate programs.
+CBE resides in a relatively new and recently remodeled $25MM Chemical and Biological Engineering and Chemistry (CBEC) building, which offers state of the art teaching facilities and research laboratories and includes a relatively new pilot-scale unit operations laboratory.
+The department offers BS, MS, and PhD degrees, and it is currently home to about 141 undergraduate students and 40 graduate students and post-doctoral researchers.
+CBE has a strong research enterprise with annual grant expenditures exceeding $3.5MM.
 For more information regarding the Karen M. Swindler CBE Department, visit http://www.sdsmt.edu/CBE.

 Established in 1885, South Dakota Mines is one of the nation’s leading engineering, science and technology universities.
 South Dakota Mines is located in Rapid City, SD, and delivers a best-in-class education at an affordable price, with a supportive and collaborative campus community that prepares graduates to become in-demand leaders in today’s fastest-growing industries.